bibliocoll/ezmenu/README.md

 Find `backend/grabrena.py`, and run it once.
 It will do nothing but create a `grabreny.ini` in the same directory, which contains all configurable values with more-or-less sensible defaults and explanations.

-> This script is a horrible monolithic mess and we would like to apologize in advance to anyone who needs to break it open and salvage it for usable parts.
+> This script is a horrible monolithic mess, and we would like to apologize in advance to anyone who needs to break it open and salvage it for usable parts.
 Pull Requests with a modular structure and a proper separation of concerns are very welcome.

 With that said, here's what the script does:
 * (optionally) Run `svn up` on a pre-existing svn repository tracking the  eResources.txt repo the MPDL provides